-After the sound is stored, you can bring it back any old time by simply turning the SELECT knob to call up the location where you stored it.
-(See Chapter 8 to learn how to do all this with your feet on the optional foot controllers).
+After the sound is stored, you can bring it back any old time by simply turning the SELECT knob to call up the location where you stored it, or by dancing around on PODXT Live's footswitches to select the appropriate bank and channel.

-If you aren't using one of the PODXT Channel Memories - you're in Manual mode, and you're just getting the sound of where the knobs are set - you can store that state into a memory location the same way.
+If you aren't using one of PODXT Live's Channel Memories - you've activated Manual mode, and you're just getting the sound of where the knobs are set - you can store that state into a memory location the same way.
 Press SAVE, then DEST, then use EFFECT TWEAK to choose a place to save to, and press SAVE again.